-- 1. ACC: accuracy in Gaussian L510 (MC-SCF) component program. - 2.
-BASENAME: prefix of .tpr files, used in Orca calculations for input and output file names.

-- 3. CPMCSCF: when set to a nonzero value, Gaussian QM calculations will iteratively solve the CP-MCSCF equations. - 4.
-DEVEL_DIR: location of modified links in Gaussian. - 5.
-DSSP: used by do_dssp to point to the dssp executable (not just its path). - 6.
-GAUSS_DIR: directory where Gaussian is installed. - 7.
-GAUSS_EXE: name of the Gaussian executable. - 8.
-GKRWIDTH: spacing used by g_dipoles. - 9.
-GMX_MAXRESRENUM: sets the maximum number of residues to be renumbered by grompp.
-A value of -1 indicates all residues should be renumbered. - GMX_FFRTP_TER_RENAME: Some force fields (like AMBER) use specific names for Nand C- terminal residues (NXXX and CXXX) as .rtp entries that are normally renamed.
+- 1. GMX\QM\ACCURACY: accuracy in Gaussian L510 (MC-SCF) component program. - 2.
+GMX\QM\ORCA\BASENAME: prefix of .tpr files, used in Orca calculations for input and output file names. - 3.
+GMX\QM\CPMCSCF: when set to a nonzero value, Gaussian QM calculations will iteratively solve the CP-MCSCF equations. - 4.
+GMX\QM\MODIFIED\LINKS\DIR: location of modified links in Gaussian. - 5.
+DSSP: used by do\dssp to point to the dssp executable (not just its path). - 6.
+GMX\QM\GAUSS\DIR: directory where Gaussian is installed. - 7.
+GMX\QM\GAUSS\EXE: name of the Gaussian executable. - 8.
+GMX\DIPOLE\SPACING: spacing used by g\dipoles. - 9.
+GMX\MAXRESRENUM: sets the maximum number of residues to be renumbered by grompp.
+A value of -1 indicates all residues should be renumbered. - 10.
+GMX\FFRTP\TER\RENAME: Some force fields (like AMBER) use specific names for Nand C- terminal residues (NXXX and CXXX) as .rtp entries that are normally renamed.
 Setting this environment variable disables this renaming. - 11.
-GMX_PATH_GZIP: gunzip executable, used by g_wham. - 12.
-GMXFONT: name of X11 font used by ngmx. - 13.
-GMXTIMEUNIT: the time unit used in output files, can be anything in fs, ps, ns, us, ms, s, m or h. - 14.
-MEM: memory used for Gaussian QM calculation. - 15.
-MULTIPROT: name of the multiprot executable, used by the contributed program do_multiprot. - 16.
+GMX\PATH\GZIP: gunzip executable, used by g\wham. - 12.
+GMX\FONT: name of X11 font used by ngmx.

+- 13. GMXTIMEUNIT: the time unit used in output files, can be anything in fs, ps, ns, us, ms, s, m or h. - 14.
+GMX\QM\GAUSSIAN\MEMORY: memory used for Gaussian QM calculation. - 15.
+MULTIPROT: name of the multiprot executable, used by the contributed program do\multiprot. - 16.
 NCPUS: number of CPUs to be used for Gaussian QM calculation - 17.
-OPENMM_PLUGIN_DIR: the location of OpenMM plugins, needed for mdrun-gpu. - 18.
-ORCA_PATH: directory where Orca is installed. - 19.
-SASTEP: simulated annealing step size for Gaussian QM calculation. - 20.
-STATE: defines state for Gaussian surface hopping calculation. - 21.
-TESTMC: perform 1000 random swaps in Monte Carlo clustering method within g_cluster. - 22.
-TOTAL: name of the total executable used by the contributed do_shift program. - 23.
-VERBOSE: make g_energy and eneconv loud and noisy. - 24.
-VMD_PLUGIN_PATH: where to find VMD plug-ins.
-Needed to be able to read file formats recognized only by a VMD plug-in. - 25.
-VMDDIR: base path of VMD installation. - 26.
-XMGR: sets viewer to xmgr (deprecated) instead of xmgrace.
+GMX\ORCA\PATH: directory where Orca is installed. - 18.
+GMX\QM\SA\STEP: simulated annealing step size for Gaussian QM calculation. - 19.
+GMX\QM\GROUND\STATE: defines state for Gaussian surface hopping calculation. - 20.
+GMX\TOTAL: name of the total executable used by the contributed do\shift program. - 21.
+GMX\ENER\VERBOSE: make g\energy and eneconv loud and noisy. - 22.
+VMD\PLUGIN\PATH: where to find VMD plug-ins.
+Needed to be able to read file formats recognized only by a VMD plug-in. - 23.
+VMDDIR: base path of VMD installation. - 24.
+GMX\USE\XMGR: sets viewer to xmgr (deprecated) instead of xmgrace.

-A.5 Running GROMACS in parallel
+A.3 Running GROMACS in parallel

-By default GROMACS will be compiled with the built-in threaded MPI library.
-This library supports MPI communication between threads instead of between processes.
-To run GROMACS in parallel over multiple nodes in a cluster of a supercomputer, you need to configure and compile GROMACS with an external MPI library.
-All supercomputers are shipped with MPI libraries optimized for that particular platform, and if you are using a cluster of workstations there are several good free MPI implementations; Open MPI is usually a good choice.
-Once you have an MPI library installed it's trivial to compile GROMACS with MPI support: Just pass the option -DGMX- MPI=on to cmake and (re-)compile.
-Please see www.gromacs.org for more detailed instructions.
-Note that in addition to MPI parallelization, GROMACS supports thread-parallelization through OpenMP.
+By default GROMACS will be compiled with the built-in thread-MPI library.
+This library handles communication between threads on a single node more efficiently than using an external MPI library.
+To run GROMACS in parallel over multiple nodes, e.g. on a cluster, you need to configure and compile GROMACS with an external MPI library.
+All supercomputers are shipped with MPI libraries optimized for that particular platform, and there are several good free MPI implementations; OpenMPI is usually a good choice.
+Note that MPI and thread-MPI support are mutually incompatible.

+In addition to MPI parallelization, GROMACS supports also thread-parallelization through OpenMP.
 MPI and OpenMP parallelization can be combined, which results in, so called, hybrid parallelization.
+It can offer better performance and scaling in some cases.

-See www.gromacs.org for details on use and performance of the parallelization schemes.
+See www.gromacs.org for details on the use and performance of the different parallelization schemes.